 Mr. Polkes has been described by Chambers USA as a “world-class litigator,” “tremendous on his feet,” and “extremely user friendly,” as an “incredible presence in the courtroom,” “a power lawyer,” and also as achieving “great results in complex securities regulatory investigations and related class actions.”
-Mr. Polkes is listed in Best of the U.S. in the category of “Bet the Company Litigation” as well as white collar criminal defense and commercial litigation.
-He has been recognized in Legal 500 as a “recommended” lawyer for both securities litigation and white collar criminal defense, where clients and commentators have described him as “one of the best litigators on the planet,” “very talented” and as having “a superb reputation in the market.”
-He also has been featured in New York Magazine as one of the best securities litigators in New York, recognized as a leading lawyer for Commercial Litigation, Litigation – Securities, and Criminal Defense: White Collar, among other areas, in Best Lawyers in America, as a “Litigation Star” in the U.S. and a national “Litigation Star” for Securities and White-Collar and Investigations in Benchmark Litigation, among the Lawdragon 500 Leading Lawyers in America, and one of four “Attorneys Who Matter” in the securities litigation space by Ethisphere.
-In 2016 he was named as one of five “Securities Litigation MVPs” nationwide by Law360, and honored as a national “Litigation Trailblazer” by the National Law Journal.
+He has been recognized in Legal 500 as a “recommended” lawyer nationwide for both securities litigation and white collar criminal defense, where clients and commentators have described him as “one of the best litigators on the planet,” “very talented” and as having “a superb reputation in the market.”
+He also has been featured in New York Magazine as one of the best securities litigators in New York, recognized as a leading lawyer for Commercial Litigation, Litigation – Securities, and Criminal Defense: White Collar, among other areas, in Best Lawyers in America, as a “Local Litigation Star” in New York and a national “Litigation Star” for Securities and White-Collar and Investigations in Benchmark Litigation, among the Lawdragon 500 Leading Lawyers in America, and one of four “Attorneys Who Matter” in the securities litigation space by Ethisphere.
+In 2016, he was named as one of five “Securities Litigation MVPs” nationwide by Law360, and honored as a national “Litigation Trailblazer” by the National Law Journal.

-Mr. Polkes was an Assistant US Attorney in the Eastern District of New York, where he was Deputy Chief of the Business/Securities Fraud Unit.
+Mr. Polkes was an Assistant U.S. Attorney in the Eastern District of New York, where he was Deputy Chief of the Business/Securities Fraud Unit.
 He conducted more than 20 jury trials and argued 12 times before the United States Court of Appeals.
 He received two Superior Performance Awards from the Department of Justice and numerous commendations of the FBI, the Postal Inspection Service and the Secret Service.

 Mr. Polkes is a graduate of New York University School of Law, where he received his J.D. in 1984, and Haverford College, where he graduated magna cum laude.
 He is a member of Phi Beta Kappa.
 He served as law clerk to Justice Aharon Barak of the Supreme Court of Israel and to The Honorable William B. Bryant, United States District Judge for the District of Columbia.